Heather Everett Landscape Day School – 20th May 2017

 Two pieces of fabric: 28cm x 22cm (11” x 81/2”)

 The fabric needs to be a medium weight cotton or linen (around a thin curtain type weight) NOT polycotton or other synthetic fabric – you could embroider the fabric.
+The decorations need to be within the area 23cm x 17cm.

 All things to bring are optional so don’t feel you have to bring all these.
 All basic materials are supplied and I will have a selection of tools/glue etc for people to use.
 I will also some materials to buy if you think you would like to continue making books after the workshops.